alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 conda activate /Users/yo/miniconda/envs/qiime2-amplicon-2024.10
 ```

-Set working directory along the path to where the directory where the sequences are stored
+Set working directory along the path to where the directory where the sequences are stored.

 For example, if your sequences are found in /home/project/sequences, set your working directory to /home/project
 ```
 cd /path/to/working/directory